Homeschooling in New Hampshire

 New Hampshire State Homeschool Law Summary

-- Take a state student assessment test used by the resident district, with a composite score at or above the 40th percentile
+- The results of the state student assessment test used by the resident district, with a composite score at or above the 40th percentile

 Homeschool Resources for New Hampshire Homeschool Laws

 Here you’ll find websites for any questions you may have about education in the state of New Hampshire.

 - New Hampshire State Board of Education: https://www.education.nh.gov/who-we-are/state-board-of-education